rorrim-rorrim/eden-alt/docs/Build.md

 ### Command Line

-If you are not on Windows, and are using the `UNIX Makefiles` generator, you must also add `-j$(nproc)` to this command.
+If you are not on Windows and are using the `UNIX Makefiles` generator, you must also add `-j$(nproc)` to this command.

 ```
 cmake --build build